WKU Alert: WKU campuses in Etown and Ft. Knox will operate on a 2-hour delay Friday, Jan. 19.

 Geography & Geology: WKU geoscientists publish research and viewpoints

-|Date: Wednesday, April 24th, 2013
+Author: Wednesday, April 24th, 2013

 Faculty and students in WKU’s Department of Geography and Geology have been busy during the Spring 2013 semester preparing, revising, and publishing manuscripts in national and international journals that report on several research initiatives.
 In addition, faculty continue to contribute to ongoing discussions about pedagogy and research strategies via opinion pieces and viewpoints.

-- Dr. Rezaul Mahmood, Professor of Geography (Climate Science) and Associate Director of the Kentucky Climate Center and Kentucky Mesonet, has had a groundbreaking paper accepted for publication in the prestigious and widely cited International Journal of Climatology titled “Land cover changes and their biogeophysical effects on climate.”
+Dr. Rezaul Mahmood, Professor of Geography (Climate Science) and Associate Director of the Kentucky Climate Center and Kentucky Mesonet, has had a groundbreaking paper accepted for publication in the prestigious and widely cited International Journal of Climatology titled “Land cover changes and their biogeophysical effects on climate.”
 The paper is co-authored with 18 other colleagues and is the product of a 2007 NSF-funded workshop in Boulder, Colo., that focused on key climate processes.
 Dr. Mahmood is the lead author.
 In addition, Dr. Mahmood and Dr. Stuart Foster, Professor of Geography and Director of the Kentucky Climate Center and Kentucky Mesonet, along with undergraduate alumnus Travis Keeling and another colleague, published “Did irrigation impact 20th century temperature in the High Plains aquifer region” in the international journal Applied Geography.

-- Dr. John All, Associate Professor of Geography, published “Following in the Footsteps of Legends while studying Climate Change on Mt.
+Dr. John All, Associate Professor of Geography, published “Following in the Footsteps of Legends while studying Climate Change on Mt.
 Everest” in the American Geographical Society’s Spring issue of FOCUS on Geography.
 This article reports on his summiting of Everest in 2010 and on associated climate change issues in the Himalayas.

-- Dr. David Keeling, University Distinguished Professor of Geography and head of the Department of Geography and Geology, published a Viewpoint article on Latin America’s transportation challenges in the May issue of the Journal of Transport Geography, for which he serves as the Editor for the Americas.
+Dr. David Keeling, University Distinguished Professor of Geography and head of the Department of Geography and Geology, published a Viewpoint article on Latin America’s transportation challenges in the May issue of the Journal of Transport Geography, for which he serves as the Editor for the Americas.
 He also published “A Picture is Worth 1,000 Words: Changing Accessibility in Mendoza, Argentina” in the Spring issue of FOCUS on Geography, which examined a new light-rail network under development in the southern portion of the city.